 - TOURNAMENT TIES: Ties shall be broken by the Largest Fish for the Event.
 The team with the heaviest single fish shall receive precedence.
 In the event a tie should occur for any special honors or awards; the tie will be broken by the total cumulative weight for the year.
 The team with the most weight will be deemed as the winner.

 - CHAMPIONSHIP QUALIFICATIONS: To qualify for the Power-Pole Pro Redfish Tour Championship teams must fish all THREE (3) qualifying events.
 If a team is unable to physically fish all THREE (3) the team may buy in / pay for and not physically fish ONE (1) event.
+If a team cannot physically fish ONE (1) qualifier event their entry for that event must be paid PRIOR to the event that will be missed.
 A minimum of TWO of the THREE (3) qualifier tournaments must be physically fished.
-The 2019 Power-Pole Pro Redfish Tour Championship will be a 2-day event.
+The 2020 Power-Pole Pro Redfish Tour Championship will be a 2-day event.

 - POWER-POLE PRO TOUR TEAM OF THE YEAR QUALIFICATIONS: The Team of the Year will be awarded to the team that has accrued the most points in the three qualifying events and the Power-Pole Pro Redfish Tour Championship.
-The Power-Pole Pro Redfish Tour Team of the Year will be awarded $10,000 at the Power-Pole Pro Redfish Tour Championship.
+The Power-Pole Pro Redfish Tour Team of the Year will be awarded $10,000 in cash and prizes at the Power-Pole Pro Redfish Tour Championship.

 - POLYGRAPH: Each participant who fishes a Pro Tournament Fishing (PTF) event agrees to submit to a polygraph examination.
 Polygraph tests will be given at random.
 Polygraph Tests shall be administered to the top money winners and others as deemed necessary by tournament officials.
 Participants must make themselves available for polygraph testing at a time and location determined by the Tournament Director within 24 hours following notice.
 Failure to be available for the test is grounds for disqualification.
 Individuals that are required to take the polygraph test must not consume alcohol or any controlled substance within eight hours prior to the test.
 A participant’s refusal to take a polygraph test or failure to answer test questions in a manner satisfactory to Tournament Officials, in their sole discretion, may result in disqualification, all prizes and points will be forfeited.
 By entering the tournament, participants consent to the admissibility of polygraph results in any dispute or proceeding arising out of the tournament.
 Failure to pass the polygraph will result in disqualification.